-amendment, effective on the same date as this section became effective, substituted "acknowledgment" for "notice of satisfaction (or annexed notice of satisfaction)" near the end of the form.
+amendment, effective on the same date as this section became effective, substituted "acknowledgment" for "notice of satisfaction (or annexed notice of satis-Effect of Amendments. - The 1987 faction)" near the end of the form.

 Curative Statutes; Acknowledgments; Probates; Registration.

 § 47-48.
 Clerks' and registers of deeds' certificate failing to pass on all prior certificates.